WORKING PAPERS

 We study how job loss affects the earnings, employment, and wage of managers.
 Using event studies around mass layoff events for Brazilian firms we find that, on average, displaced workers lose around 60 percent of their earnings in the year after job loss, and after three years have earnings 25 log points below comparable non-displaced workers.
 The earnings effect comes from a sharp, but temporary drop in the number of months worked per year, combined with a sharp but persistent drop in wages of around 20 log points.
 For managers, the wage penalty is over twice as large relative to non-managers.
 Less than 15 percent of the wage losses for managers can be explained by movements to employers that pay all workers less.
 Taken together, these results are consistent with a model in which managers either accumulate significant job-specific rents that are destroyed on separation, or they face worse market conditions and scarring after displacement, perhaps because they held responsible for the mass displacement event that precipitated their termination.

-Pay Transparency and Mental Health [draft available upon request]
+Pay Transparency, Organizational Change and Mental Health

 with M. Bennedsen, E. Simintzi, M. Tsoutsoura and D. Wolfenzon